 Europeans did not have an exceptional technological edge in the 1500s over other cultures what made them different was their insatiable desire to explore and conquer.
 In 1492, Columbus reached the Caribbean; the local population was colonized, killed, and enslaved with an iron fist.
 And the Aztecs in Mexico knew nothing about it.
 In 1517, after hearing rumors about a powerful Aztec empire, 300 Spaniards landed in Mexico.
 An empire of millions, unprepared for interacting with unknown humans, did not perceive a threat from 300 Spaniards.
-They pretended to be the diplomats of the king of Spain and use that deceit to capture the king Montezuma.
+They pretended to be the diplomats of the king of Spain and use that deceit to capture king Montezuma.
 They held him, hostage while planning out a coup.
-By the time, Aztec elite revolted and kicked the Spaniards out; they had found huge support among subjected people, who preferred unknown Spaniards over Aztec rulers.
+By the time, the Aztec elite revolted and kicked the Spaniards out; they had found huge support among subjected people, who preferred unknown Spaniards over Aztec rulers.
 That miscalculation was costly.
 Within a century, 90 percent of the local population was wiped out.
 The survivors were under an even greedier regime.
 The same story was repeated by the Spaniards with the Inca empire.

 Lack of interest in the world beyond their empire ended up being costly for the Incas and the Aztecs.

 The Ottomans, the Indians, and the Chinese heard about these stories but showed little interest in Europe.
-Their world revolved around their empires while the Europeans enjoyed the undisputed mastery of the America and Oceania.
-The wealth and the accumulated knowledge was then used to invade Asia.
-The detailed understanding of the local culture allowed Europeans to leverage and rule the populations far larger than theirs (ashishb’s note: The Spanish destruction of Inca and Aztecs; and the British colonial rule of India has strong parallels, the author missed out the right phrasing here which is divide and rule policy).
+Their world revolved around their empires while the Europeans enjoyed the undisputed mastery of America and Oceania.
+The wealth and accumulated knowledge was then used to invade Asia.
+The detailed understanding of the local culture allowed Europeans to leverage and rule the populations far larger than theirs (ashishb’s note: The Spanish destruction of the Inca and Aztecs; and the British colonial rule of India have strong parallels, the author missed out on the right phrasing here which is divide and rule policy).
 While Imperialists claim that their empires were altruistic projects, a white man’s burden, the truth was locals were subjugated with an iron fist.